 Another type of cyst, called a periapical cyst, also appears on the roof of the mouth.
 It is usually the result of trauma to the front teeth.
 The swelling is usually soft, painful, and there may be straw-colored discharge.
 The involved teeth may also appear discolored.

 Infection of the front teeth, called the central incisors, due to trauma, fracture or extensive tooth decay can lead to pus accumulation causing the formation of an abscess in the roof of the mouth.
 There is also associated pain, difficulty in eating or swallowing and sometimes pus discharge.

 This is a condition that involves the development of extra teeth.
 These extra teeth can develop in the roof of the mouth behind the two front teeth.
 In rare cases, the tooth may grow further down in the palate.
 If you feel a bump in this area, this might be the cause.
 This can be confirmed with the aid of a dental radiograph.

 12. Oral Cancer

-Cancer of the oral region usually presents as a painful, non-healing sore or swelling and can occur on the roof of the mouth, tongue or gums.
-It is usually caused by smoking and use of tobacco products.
+Cancer of the oral region usually presents as a painful, non-healing sore or swelling.
+It can occur on the roof of the mouth, tongue or gums.
+It is usually caused by smoking, the use of tobacco products, and HPV infection.

-Some of the causes of bumps or swelling on the roof of the mouth do not require medical intervention but in these instances, contact your doctor immediately.
+Some of the causes of bumps or swelling on the roof of the mouth may resolve spontaneously, however, you should see your doctor if you have any of the following:

-In severe cases, antiviral medications like acyclovir may be prescribed to speed up the healing.
-Also, the underlying condition such as stress or suppressed immunity also needs to be addressed.
+In severe viral cases, antiviral medications like acyclovir may be prescribed to speed up the healing.
+Underlying conditions such as stress or suppressed immunity also needs to be addressed.